Take Back Control

 Partners in love and work are over it.
 Maybe they are ready to walk.
 Little kids avoid you.
 The teenagers won’t come out of their rooms.

 I’m sure you’ve googled anger management, (that’s how you found me, right?) read some articles, breathed, counted to ten, walked around the block.
-These aren’t bad ideas and they may work for some, but not for you.
+These aren’t bad ideas and they may work for some.

 If you are blessed with powerful emotions its on you to figure out how to contain them.
 I say blessed because strong emotions are actually an asset.
 Once you know how to surf them.
 You will love having a choice about showing your feelings.
 It’ll put you back in charge.

-We hurtle through these post-pandemic days.
+We are all hurtling through these post-pandemic days.
 Choose a space to think and calm down.
-My zoom room is a good place to start.
+My zoom room or office are good places to start.

-It’s likely that someone taught you how to blow up.
+It’s likely someone else “taught you” to blow up.

 And we will be talking about that person quite a bit.
 Again, we are going for all the feelings, the fear, the wish for revenge, the humiliation, the love, the excitement, the hero status and the relief at finally being seen.